 - The controller is fantastic.
-Definitely my favorite controller of all those I’ve used over the years.
+Definitely my favourite controller of all those I’ve used over the years.
 Fits nicely in your hand and all the buttons just seem great in terms of their tactile feedback.

 - Being able to use any headset by plugging it in your controller is fantastic!
 I played some Battlefield 4 using my TV’s speakers and then switched to a pair of Tritton headphones via my controller and the sound quality was miles better!

-- The whole sharing functionality of the PS4 is nicely integrated and it’s great to share funny moments or cool things as you play.
+- The whole sharing functionality of the PS4 is nicely integrated, and it’s great to share funny moments or cool things as you play.

 - The voice recognition on the camera is pretty cool and works more often than not.
-It’s not as all-encompassing as the Kinect functionality but it’s great to use to take screenshots, browse your games etc.
+It’s not as all-encompassing as the Kinect functionality, but it’s great to use to take screenshots, browse your games etc.

 - The fact that it will now download most updates and games while it’s in standby mode means that you don’t have to wait for hours when you load a game up as it slowly downloads patch after patch after…

 So there you have it.
-In all in all I’m rather pleased with how well the PS4 has turned out.
+All in all I’m rather pleased with how well the PS4 has turned out.
 Sony seems to have taken all the criticism of the PS3 and addressed the main issues.
 While the PS4 hasn’t solved everything, it is certainly a step in the right direction.

-As I get in more time with the actual games I’ll try to do a few write ups here and give feedback on how well developers are taking to the platform.
+As I get in more time with the actual games I’ll try to do a few write-ups here and give feedback on how well developers are taking to the platform.